-You could head out of Leeds through Mabgate, just as the Tour de France did, and not think twice about what was there: a Maplins; a couple of furniture showrooms; a garage that sells shit Costa; nearly 100 artists, creatives, studios, co-working spaces, galleries, workshops and venues.
+You could head out of Leeds through Mabgate, just as the Tour de France did, and not think twice about what was there: A Maplins; a couple of furniture showrooms; A garage that sells shit Costa; nearly 100 artists, creatives, studios, co-working spaces, galleries, workshops and venues.

 The streets of LS9 and LS7 must currently lay claim to the city’s gritty, DIY, artistic heart.
-How long this can last in the face of the ever-encroaching gentrifying affluence of the city centre’s big boys is yet to be seen, but with the likes of East Street Arts opening another artist co-working space recently, we’re confident we’ll be needing a bigger piece of paper next issue.
+How long this can last in the face of the ever-encroaching gentrifying affluence of the city centre’s big boys is yet to be seen, but with the likes of East Street Arts opening another artists co-working space recently, we’re confident we’ll be needing a bigger piece of paper next issue.

 Issue 3.1: Hyde Park & Headingley